somasish/Selenium-webdriver-TestNG-Framework/README.md

 This is a page object model framework.
 Below are the features that are incorporated and their status.

-1) Page Modeling Example of Google.com and yahoo.co.in- Yet to Start
+1) Page Modeling Example with Scripts of Google.com and yahoo.co.in- Yet to Start

 2) Data are read from Oracle Database. - Completed and Commited